marshalloffutt/thrones/README.md

 ![final screen shot](./screenshots/thrones3.png)

 ## How to run this project
+* Clone this repository to your local machine.
 * Use npm to install http-server in your terminal:
 ```sh
 npm install -g http-server